matyalatte/Blender-DDS-Addon/README.md

 [Getting Started · matyalatte/Blender-DDS-Addon Wiki](https://github.com/matyalatte/Blender-DDS-Addon/wiki/Getting-Started)

 ## Supported Formats
-The addon supports most of the 2D formats.
+The addon supports most of the DXGI formats.
-(Cube maps and 3D textures are unsupported.)

 Here is a list of supported formats.